-The Waste Management (Prohibition of Waste Disposal by Burning) Regulations 2009 specifically prohibits the disposal of household and commercial waste by burning, also called backyard burning.
+The Waste Management (Prohibition of Waste Disposal by Burning) Regulations, 2009 (as amended) specifically prohibit the disposal of household and commercial waste by burning, also called backyard burning.

 The European Union (Packaging) Regulations 2014 are designed to promote the recovery of packaging waste by imposing recycling obligations on commercial suppliers who place packaging or packaged products onto the Irish market.

 Local authorities issue authorisations for various waste related activities.
 These activities vary from importation of waste soils and rubble to raise the level of lands, to vehicle dismantling.